petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/securing-liferay/authentication-basics.md

 1. Uncheck *Allow users to request password reset links?*.
 1. Click *Save*.

+### Disabling the Password Section During Account Creation

+{bdg-secondary}`Liferay DXP 2023.Q4+/Portal 7.4 GA92+`

+If the [*Allow Custom Password at Account Creation*](../../system-administration/configuring-liferay/virtual-instances/users.md#fields) field is unchecked, the password fields are unavailable at the time of account creation from the Sign In widget.
+This also applies to users invited by email for account creation.

 ### Configuring CAPTCHA or reCAPTCHA

 Prevent bots from creating and logging into accounts by enabling CAPTCHA or reCAPTCHA: